 To keep myself well stocked with coconut cream, coconut milk, and coconut wraps, I've been shopping at Thrive Market.
 I also like to stock up on bone broth from Thrive.

 If you do a lot of shopping, the yearly membership fee is well worth the cost.
-It’s like a wholesale market for natural and organic foods.
-And, their prices are much better than Amazon and come with free shipping if you order over $49.
+It's like a wholesale market for natural and organic foods.
+And, their prices are often better than Amazon.

 The coconut cream I used in the coconut jelly is the Let's Do Organic brand which doesn't contain any guar gum.
 The gum is made from a seed which is avoided on AIP so I didn't want it to interfere with the elimination.

 Now that I've finished the elimination diet, I've started to reintroduce foods into my diet.
 Tomato is the first food that I tried and so far I haven't had any obvious symptoms.

 Although I did the AIP diet to calm down my immune system, an added benefit was that I lost six pounds without trying.
 I think those lingering pounds were sticking around because of food induced inflammation.

 Today's dairy has been shown to be very inflammatory so I doubt I'll ever reintroduce it back into my diet.
 I do love cheese so I might see how I do with goat and sheep milk.

 For those of you struggling with losing weight, I encourage you to give an elimination diet a try.
 It was a lot easier than I thought it would be.
 And it made me realize that I don't need eggs, dairy, nuts, or seeds.

 Despite the bad photos, I hope you give this coconut cream gelatin recipe a try.
 It's an easy dairy free treat that's quick and easy to make.